Sofia (Clairo song)

-"Sofia" is a song by American singer Clairo.
-Fader Label released it as the third single from her debut studio album Immunity on July 26, 2019.
-The song was written by Clairo and Rostam Batmanglij, who also produced the song, and features drums from Danielle Haim.
-"Sofia" became a sleeper hit after going viral on the video-sharing platform TikTok, charting on the Billboard Hot 100 more than a year after its initial release.
+"Sofia" is a song by American singer Clairo from her debut studio album, Immunity (2019).
+It was released as a single on July 26, 2019.
+Characterized as a soft rock, eurodisco, and dance-rock song, it was written by Clairo and Rostam Batmanglij, who also produced the song, and features drums from Danielle Haim.

+"Sofia" received positive reviews from critics, which became a sleeper hit after going viral on the video-sharing platform TikTok, charting on the Billboard Hot 100 more than a year after its initial release.

-Background and composition
+Composition and release

-Musically, "Sofia" is a Eurodisco, dance-rock, and soft rock song, with a pulsating electropop beat.
-In a Facebook post, Clairo explained that "Sofia" was inspired by her first experiences having crushes on older women whom she saw in the media.
+Musically, "Sofia" is a Eurodisco, dance-rock, and soft rock song, with a pulsating electropop beat and a length of three minutes and eight seconds.
+The track contains lyrics such as "Sofia, know that you and I / Shouldn't feel like a crime".
+Lyrically, the song was inspired by her first experiences having crushes on older women whom she saw in the media.
 She named Sofía Vergara and Sofia Coppola as examples, and claimed that writing "Sofia" was her way of celebrating her discovery whilst "maintaining the cheesy/corny lyrics you'd normally find in songs where you profess your love".
 She continued by writing that the song "captures a moment in [her] life but instead of hiding it, it's expressed in an almost 'explosive' manner".

+Immunity was announced on May 24, 2019, it was then released on August 2, 2019 through Fader, with "Sofia" as the seventh track.
+"Sofia" was later released as a single on July 26, 2019, following the lead single, "Bags", previously released on May 24, 2019 alongside the album announcement.

 Critical reception

-Carolyn Droke of Uproxx described the song as an "anthem for the actualization of [Clairo's] sexuality", saying that the lyrics and rhythm "encapsulate feelings of exhilaration and trepidation at the threshold of a new relationship".
-Harry Todd of Paste compared the production of the song to that of The Strokes and Sleigh Bells, with its "heavily processed guitars and crunchy drums".
+"Sofia" received generally positive reviews from retrospective music critics, with Carolyn Droke of Uproxx describing the song as an "anthem for the actualization of [Clairo's] sexuality", saying that the lyrics and rhythm "encapsulate feelings of exhilaration and trepidation at the threshold of a new relationship".
+Harry Todd of Paste compared the production of the song to that of the Strokes and Sleigh Bells, with its "heavily processed guitars and crunchy drums".
 He continued to praise producer Batmanglij for "peppering [the song] with arpeggiated synths and vocoder melodies that recall Daft Punk's lovelorn slow-burns", and Clairo for "selling" the song with her vocal performance.
 Katherine St. Asaph of Pitchfork compared the synths in "Sofia" to that of "Dancing on My Own" by Robyn.